-Step 8 Measure the bypass input voltage of each UPS.
+Step 9 Measure the output voltage of each UPS.

 - 1. Check that no Bypass abnormal alarm is generated for any UPS in the system.
-Then, none of the UPSs supplies power. - 2.
-Set the multimeter to the AC voltage position, connect the red probe to UPS 1 bypass input phase A, and connect the black probe to UPS 2 bypass input phase A to measure the bypass input voltage difference between UPSs.
-Perform the same operations on phases B and C. Complete the measurement between every two UPSs in the parallel system.
+Then, all UPSs in the system supply power in bypass mode. - 2.
+Turn on the external output power switch for any UPS. - 3.
+Set the multimeter to the AC voltage position, connect the black probe to the output phase A of the external output power switch of the UPS, and connect the red probe to the input phase A of the external output power switches of other UPSs to measure the output voltage differences between UPSs.
+Perform the same operations on phases B and C. Complete the measurement between the external output power switches of every two UPSs in the parallel system.
 If the phase sequence is correct and the voltage difference is less than 5 V, perform the subsequent operations.
-If the phase sequence is incorrect or the voltage difference for a phase between any two UPSs is greater than 5 V, power off the parallel system completely, and check whether the bypass input cables for the UPS parallel system are properly connected.
+If the phase sequence is incorrect or the voltage difference for a phase between the external output switches of any two UPSs is greater than 5 V, power off the parallel system completely, and check whether the output cables for the UPS parallel system are properly connected.